-If you’re buying a preowned or used car, it’s very important to know it’s full history.
-That’s because you might buy a car that’s been through one or more accidents, owned by reckless drivers or even have a legal case on the vehicle, such as a lien or something even more serious.
+If you’re buying a preowned or used car, it’s very important to know its full history.
+That’s because you might buy a car that’s been through one or more accidents, is owned by reckless drivers, or even has a legal case on the vehicle, such as a lien or something even more serious.

 So, how does one go about finding the history of the car that you’re planning to buy?
-Actually, there’re no ways to find out exactly what was happening with the car earlier.
+Actually, there’s no way to find out exactly what was happening with the car earlier.
 However, one of the most accurate ways to trace the history of a car is from a Carfax report.

 Things that Affect an Old Car

-Here’re some of the things that you should be looking for when you’re buying an old car.
-It can save you a lot of problems later, because you would know your car better.
-These factors and more are available on a Carfax report.
+Here are some of the things that you should be looking for when you’re buying an old car.
+It can save you a lot of problems later because you would know your car better.
+These factors and more are available in a Carfax report.

-However, a Carfax report isn’t free, when you buy a used car.
-Fortunately, there’re some hacks and tweaks by which you could actually get a free Carfax report and check a lot of details of the used car that you’re planning to buy.
+However, a Carfax report isn’t free when you buy a used car.
+Fortunately, there are some hacks and tweaks by which you can actually get a free Carfax report and check a lot of details of the used car that you’re planning to buy.

 In this article, I will discuss some of these hacks and tweaks to get a free Carfax report.